Portfolio-Projects42/front-end-projects/docs-projects/docs/dev-server/plugins/hmr.md

 The plugin will detect that your module uses the HMR API and will make the `import.meta.hot` object available.

-Do note that in our example we wrapped this in an `if` statement.
+Do note that in my example we wrapped this in an `if` statement.
 The reason for this is to account for if the plugin has not been loaded.

 ## esm-hmr spec